malusamayo/Weaver/docs/user-study-instruction.md

 Before you start the actual user tasks, you will first try our tool on an example task.
 You will learn how to use the tool and what you should do in the user tasks.

-**Example Task**: Given a sentence about climate change, the model will classify the sentence's stance as 'favor', 'against', or 'none'.
+**Example Task**: Given a restaurant review, the model will classify the review's sentiment as 'POSITIVE' or 'NEGATIVE'.

+- Input: "I had a great experience at the restaurant!
+The food was delicious.
+Highly recommend!"
+    - Output: 'POSITIVE'
+- Input: "The service was slow and the waitstaff was unhelpful."
+    - Output: 'NEGATIVE'

 ### User Study Overview